Identity Politics

 Also, despite the fact that our identities have nothing to do with our character as humans and there are many parts of our identities we don’t choose, our identities often dictate who we interact with, who we trust, who we allow into our lives, and who we believe is worthy of love, success, belonging, and abundance.

 To be clear, projecting an honest love for all positive identities is very important.
 Being open to how diverse human identities can be and appreciating as many as you can is a beautiful part of experiencing the diversity of humanity.
-But we must also stay focused on and understand that character is what truly matters.
-Character is what you can judge a human being on.
+But we must also stay focused on and understand that character, values, and policy is what truly matters in relation to what government does and how it should function.
+Character is also what you can judge a human being on.
 Above all else, someone’s character -their belief systems and how their belief systems shape how a human being thinks, feels, and acts in relation to themselves and others- is what determines the Evil, Goodness, or Wholiness of any human being.
 And all human beings are capable of improving, changing, adjusting, and evolving all of their belief systems and thus improving all of the different parts of their character and how they think, feel, and act towards themselves and others.

 So please, do your best to appreciate and love all positive human identities.
+Having a diversity of positive identities is a great thing for any country.
 Don’t allow authoritarian forces for the party driven system to divide and conquer our community and country based on our community’s diverse identities.
-And, please also know that a human’s character- their belief systems and how these belief systems shape how that human thinks, feels, and acts in relation to themselves and others- is what is most important.
+And, please also know that a human’s character- their belief systems and how these belief systems shape how that human thinks, feels, and acts in relation to themselves and others- their values, and their policy ideas are what is most important in relation to what government should do and how government should function.

 Thank you for reading,